tommyxu97/JavaSwingDemo_WHU/README.md

 mJFont set user's own fonts.

-mJButton is not used by the program until now, at first I want to design more beautiful button with image, but at last give it up...
+mJButton is not used by the program until now.